arsenbai/my-sql-app/README.md

 ### Step 3: Initialize the database schema
 Run the SQL script provided with the assignment to:
 - Create all required tables
-- Insert initial test data
-You can execute the script using:
-- SQL Server Management Studio (SSMS)

 ### ✅ What This Project Covers
 - Using NUnit Framework